-- 1. Students must be in good academic/financial aid standing to obtain a FFELP loan; students on academic/financial aid warning will not be allowed to apply for a FFELP loan. - 2.
-Students, who apply for a FFELP loan and are receiving institutional need-based aid, will have the institutional aid rescinded and the loan funds will replace the institutional aid.
-Exception will be made for students who borrow only the difference between their award(s) and their direct costs attendance such as tuition, books, and fees. - Students who have had previous FFELP loans in default status and have had that status updated, must complete 12 credit hours before a new FFELP loan will be approved. - 4.
-Exceptions to the Student Loan Policy will be made at the discretion of the Director of Financial Aid. - Students may appeal the decision of the Director of Financial Aid to the President. - 6.
+- 1. Students interested in the Federal Student Loan program must meet with a Financial Aid officer.
+Steps to apply will be provided to eligible students. - 2.
+Students, who apply for a FFELP loan and are receiving institutional needbased aid, will have the institutional aid rescinded and the loan funds will replace the institutional aid. - 3.
+Exception will be made for students who borrow only the difference between their award(s) and their direct costs attendance such as tuition, books, and fees. - 4.
+Exceptions to the Student Loan Policy will be made at the discretion of the Director of Financial Aid.
+Students may appeal the decision of the Director of Financial Aid to the President. - 5.
 Student loans will normally be distributed in two disbursements per semester.